top of page

 SMR

-Suspicious Matter Report, which is filed with AUSTRAC (within 1 or 3 business days, depending on the type of suspicious matter) when a suspicion is formed in respect of a customer or account.
-This report may also be known as STR (Suspicious Transaction Reporting) or SAR (Suspicious Account Reporting) in other countries
+It is filed with AUSTRAC (within 1 or 3 business days, depending on the type of suspicious matter) when a suspicion is formed in respect of a customer or account.
+T

 SOF or SOW